Structure and Operations:

 - Business models with high risk practices – e.g. commission-only pay arrangements, paid in food/accommodation, isolated/remote/live-in work.

 Where multiple high-risk indicators co-exist, there is a greater likelihood of modern slavery and additional controls are required.
-Accordingly, we have focused on the following industries in our assessment of our suppliers:
+Relevantly for our business, we have focused on suppliers of labour (in particular those based/operating overseas) and certain more vulnerable industries utilising lower paid workers.

 Review of Supplier Agreements: